Contact Vodafone Customer Service

 Can I get my bill in an accessible format?

 Yes.
 Vodafone bills are often available as audio files, in Braille or in large print.
-Get in contact with the Vodafone customer service team to request your bill in an accessible format.
+Get in contact with the Vodafone UK telephone number request your bill in an accessible format.